Steven-Chang1114/TripleC-Educational/week2/reactjs.md

 ![](btnbefore.png)
 Our goal is when we click the ```Click Me``` button, the ```Hello``` header will change it's text to ```CLICK```.
 To achieve this, we need to make use of the callback function

-The final code will be like this
+The final code looks like this
 ```
 \\ App.js
 import { useState } from "react"